-These cockroach adults have a shiny appearance and are uniformly a black, mahogany color.
+- Color: Adults have a shiny appearance and are uniformly a black, mahogany color.
 The later nymphs are similar in color as adults, but the early nymphal stages have a whitish colored stripe on their thorax and on the tips their antennae.
-This species of cockroaches are often found in leaf litter and mulch, so their coloration helps to hide or camouflage them against predators.
+These roaches are often found in leaf litter and mulch, so their coloration helps to hide or camouflage them against predators.

 Signs of a Smokybrown Cockroach Infestation

 These insects are commonly found outdoors and can be seen primarily at night, walking in search of food.
 Common sighting locations include:

 - Landscaping beds